celo-org/docs/blog/02-21-23-How-to-Write-Upgradable-Smart-Contracts-and-Deploy-to-the-Celo-Blockchain/How-to-Write-Upgradable-Smart-Contracts-and-Deploy-to-the-Celo-Blockchain.md

 ## Testing Your Smart Contract

-Lets create a script for testing our our smart contract.
+Lets create a script for testing our smart contract.

 Go to the test folder and create a new file called `MessageContract.js` and the following code.